Board of Directors

 Chairman of the Board

-Paolo Fundaro has served as a member of our board of directors since 2006 and has acted as our chairman since October 2015.
-Mr. Fundaro has been Genextra’s chief financial officer since its inception in 2004.
-Before joining Genextra, Mr. Fundaro was director of finance and strategic planning for the Fastweb Group from 2000 to 2004.
-Previously, he worked for investment banks, including Salomon Smith Barney (now Citigroup) and Donaldson Lufkin & Jenrette (now Credit Suisse).
-Mr. Fundaro has a degree in Business Management from Bocconi University in Milan, Italy
+Paolo Fundarò has served as a member of our Board of Directors since 2006 and as our Chairman since October 2015.
+Mr. Fundarò has been Chief Financial Officer of Genextra S.p.A., an investment firm focused on the life sciences industry, since its inception in 2004.
+Mr. Fundarò also has served as Managing Director of certain of Genextra’s portfolio companies, including Congenia S.r.l. since 2004 and Dac S.r.l. from 2004 until December 2016.
+Before joining Genextra, Mr. Fundarò was Director of Finance and Strategic Planning for the Fastweb Group from 2000 to 2004.
+Earlier in his career, Mr. Fundarò worked for investment banks Salomon Smith Barney (now Citigroup) and Donaldson, Lufkin & Jenrette (now Credit Suisse).
+Mr. Fundarò serves on the board of directors of a number of private companies.
+Mr. Fundarò received a degree in Business Management from Bocconi University in Milan, Italy.

 Mark Pruzanski M.D.

-Mark Pruzanski, M.D. is a co-founder of our company and has served as our chief executive officer and president, and has been a member of our board of directors, since our inception in 2002.
-He has over 15 years of experience in life sciences company management, venture capital and strategic consulting.
-Dr. Pruzanski was previously a venture partner at Apple Tree Partners, an early stage life sciences venture capital firm he co-founded in 1999.
-Prior to that, he was an entrepreneur-in-residence at Oak Investment Partners.
-Dr. Pruzanski received his M.D. from McMaster University in Ontario, a M.A. degree in International Affairs from the Johns Hopkins University School of Advanced International Studies in Bologna, Italy and Washington, D.C., and a bachelor’s degree from McGill University in Montreal, Quebec.
-He currently also serves on the boards of the Emerging Company Section of the Biotechnology Innovation Organization (BIO) and the Foundation for the Defense of Democracies, a think tank in Washington, D.C.
-Dr. Pruzanski is a co-author of a number of scientific publications and an inventor of several patents relating to our product candidates and scientific discoveries.
+Mark Pruzanski, M.D. is one of our co-founders and has served as our President and Chief Executive Officer, and as a member of our Board of Directors, since our inception in 2002.
+Dr. Pruzanski has over 20 years of experience in life sciences company management, venture capital and strategic consulting.
+Prior to co-founding Intercept, Dr. Pruzanski was a venture partner at Apple Tree Partners, an early stage life sciences venture capital firm that he co-founded, and an entrepreneur-in-residence at Oak Investment Partners, a venture capital firm.
+Dr. Pruzanski is a co-author of a number of scientific publications and is named as an inventor on several of our patents.
+Dr. Pruzanski currently serves on the boards of the Emerging Companies Section of the Biotechnology Innovation Organization (BIO), a biotechnology-focused trade association, and the Foundation for Defense of Democracies, a non-profit policy institute focusing on foreign policy and national security.
+Dr. Pruzanski received his M.D. from McMaster University in Hamilton, Canada, a M.A. degree in International Affairs from the Johns Hopkins University School of Advanced International Studies in Bologna, Italy and Washington, D.C., and a bachelor’s degree from McGill University in Montreal, Canada.

 Srinivas Akkaraju M.D., Ph.D.